 Every zero-crossing detection circuit has an associated timeout register.
 This register is loaded with the value written into the 16-bit ZXTOUT register and is decremented (1 LSB) every 62.5 $\mu$ s (16 kHz clock).
-The register is reset to the ZXTOUT value every time a zero crossing is detected.
+Every time a zero crossing is detected, the register resets to the ZXTOUT value.
 The default value of this register is 0xFFFF.
 If the timeout register decrements to 0 before a zero crossing is detected, one of Bits[8:3] of the STATUS1 register is set to 1.
-Bit 3 (ZXTOVA), Bit 4 (ZXTOVB), and Bit 5 (ZXTOVC) in the STATUS1 register refer to Phase A, Phase B, and Phase C of the voltage channel; Bit 6 (ZXTOIA), Bit 7 (ZXTOIB), and Bit 8 (ZXTOIC) in the STATUS1 register refer to Phase A, Phase B, and Phase C of the current channel.
+Bit 3 (ZXTOVA), Bit 4 (ZXTOVB), and Bit 5 (ZXTOVC) in the STATUS1 register refer to Phase A, Phase B, and Phase C of the voltage channel; Bit 6 (ZXTOIA),

+Bit 7 (ZXTOIB), and Bit 8 (ZXTOIC) in the STATUS1 register refer to Phase A, Phase B, and Phase C of the current channel.

-$\overline{\text{IRQ1}}$ interrupt pin is driven low when the corresponding status bit is set to 1.
-The status bit is cleared and the $\overline{\text{IRQ1}}$ pin is returned to high by writing to the STATUS1 register with the status bit set to 1.
+Setting a ZXTOIx or ZXTOVx bit in the MASK1 register drives the $\overline{IRQ1}$ interrupt pin low when the corresponding status bit is set to 1.
+Writing to the STATUS1 register with the status bit set to 1 clears the status bit and returns the $\overline{IRQ1}$ pin to high.

-The resolution of the ZXOUT register is $62.5 \,\mu s$ ( $16 \,kHz$ clock) per LSB.
-Thus, the maximum timeout period for an interrupt is $4.096 \,sec: \, 2^{16}/16 \,kHz$ .
+The resolution of the ZXTOUT register is 62.5 $\mu s$ (16 kHz clock) per LSB.
+Thus, the maximum timeout period for an interrupt is 4.096 sec: $2^{16}/16$ kHz.

-Figure 44 shows the mechanism of the zero-crossing timeout detection when the voltage or the current signal stays at a fixed dc level for more than $62.5 \ \mu s \times ZXTOUT \ \mu s$ .
+Figure 44 shows the mechanism of the zero-crossing timeout detection when the voltage or the current signal stays at a fixed dc level for more than $62.5~\mu s \times ZXTOUT~\mu s$ .